kdpuvvadi/omada-ansible/README.md

 * `sudo tpeap status`     -- show the status of Controller;
 * `sudo tpeap start`     -- start the Omada Controller;
 * `sudo tpeap stop`     --stop running the Omada Controller.

-## Support for rhel7

-Support for rhel 7 ended(from [Red Hat](https://www.redhat.com/)) but you still want to install on one, here are the instructions

-* Clone the repo  `git clone -b rhel7 https://github.com/kdpuvvadi/Omada-Ansible.git --single-branch omada-ansible`.
-* Install requirements `ansible-galaxy collection install -r requirements.yml`.
-* Inventory with `cp  inventory.ini.j2 inventory.ini`.
-* Add IP and username of the server to the inventory.
-* Variables with `cp vars.yml.j2 vars.yml`.